3D Printers in Medicine: Amazing Technology and Uses

 Bioprinting Successes So Far

-Some hopeful research results were reported in 2016.
+Some hopeful discoveries were reported in 2016.
 A team of scientists implanted three types of bioprinted structures under the skin of mice.
 These included a baby-sized human ear pinna, a piece of muscle, and a section of human jaw bone.
 Blood vessels from the surroundings extended into all of these structures while they were in the bodies of the mice.
 This was an exciting development, since a blood supply is necessary in order to keep tissues alive.
 The blood carries nutrients to living tissues and takes away their wastes.

 Printing Parts of the Heart